wutobias/xtalmd-scripts/README.md

 In order to be able to use the cgenff CHARMM force field, the programs `cgenff` and `charmm` must be in `PATH`.

 ### Oplsaa Force Field
-In order to be able to use the OplsAA force field, there must be conda environment called `ligpargen` that has the program `LigParGen` installed.
-Furthermore, the program `BOSS` must be installed and available in `PATH`.
-Instructions on how to install `LigParGen` and get a `BOSS` license can be found [here](http://zarbi.chem.yale.edu/ligpargen/).
-A yml file to setup the `ligpargen` conda environment is in the top level folder of this GitHub repo.
+The program `BOSS` must be installed and available in `PATH` in order to use this force field.
+Make sure that the environment variable `BOSSdir` is set and points to the directory of the BOSS installation.
+The `BOSS` program is available for free [here](http://zarbi.chem.yale.edu/software.html).
+After that install the program `ligpargen` from [here](https://github.com/Isra3l/ligpargen).

 ## Installation